phpList/core/docs/ElasticsearchSearch.md

 `phplist_subscriber_history` with the default prefix), the same convention as `DATABASE_PREFIX` for MySQL tables.

+### Making Elasticsearch optional

+Set `ELASTICSEARCH_ENABLED=false` to run without an Elasticsearch cluster at all - no code changes, no cluster required, and it's safe even if `ELASTICSEARCH_HOSTS` is unreachable or unset:

+- **Writes**: `SearchIndexDoctrineListener` becomes a no-op - nothing is ever queued to the `async_search` transport, so no `IndexDocumentMessage` accumulates unconsumed.
+- **Reads**: every reader interface (`SubscriberHistoryReaderInterface`, `UserMessageBounceReaderInterface`, `UserMessageBounceReportReaderInterface`) is aliased to a small `*ConfigurableReader` that picks the Doctrine repository instead of the Elasticsearch reader - see `SubscriberHistoryConfigurableReader`/`UserMessageBounceConfigurableReader`/ `UserMessageBounceReportConfigurableReader`.

+The `elasticsearch/elasticsearch` PHP client package is still a hard Composer dependency of `phplist/core` either way - disabling the feature at runtime doesn't remove the need to have that package installed, only the need to have a reachable cluster.

 ## Queueing

 Indexing/deletion messages are routed to a dedicated `async_search` Messenger transport